Blueberries are one of the easiest fruits to incorporate into any recipe, since you don’t have to cut them or remove stems or seeds.

 The data collected by the EPA looks at the toxicity and amount of each pesticide found in the edible portions of the fruit (not including zest).
 The full details can be found over on the Consumer Reports website.

 There are a lot of common problems when baking with blueberries, from sinking to the bottom, using fresh vs frozen, to dying the batter blue.
 This is all discussed in the article, Blueberry muffins,what could go wrong?

 Frozen fruits and up releasing more juices than their fresh counterparts.
 That means their juice leeches into the batter, discoloring the muffins (or scones, etc).

-To prevent this, fold the frozen blueberries into the batter while they are still frozen.
+To prevent this, toss frozen blueberries in flour to absorb any juice on the outside.
+Then fold the frozen blueberries into the batter while they are still frozen.
 They will bake up nice and soft, without leeching much of their color.

 Each recipe below only uses ingredients that are in season at the same time as blueberries, or ingredients that have a year-round season.
 Since their season overlaps with the beginning or end of other fruits and vegetables, the recipes are grouped into early season, late season, or anytime they are available.

 Orange-herb chicken kabobs with blueberry balsamic sauce – recipe by Plating Pixels